openwdl/wdl/SPEC.md

   FourPointOh = 4.0
 }

-# ERROR: because the enum is implicitly typed, the type cannot be unambiguously
+# An implicitly typed enum where the inner type is unambiguously resolved to
-# resolved, which results in an error.
+# `Float`.
+Following WDL's type coercion rules, `Int` values coerce to `Float`.
 enum FavoriteNumber {
   ThreePointOh = 3,
   FourPointOh = 4.0
+}

+# ERROR: the inner type of this enum cannot be unambiguously resolved, as
+# `Int` and `String` do not coerce to a common type.
+enum InvalidEnum {
+  Number = 42,
+  Text = "hello"
 }

 # An implicitly typed enum that is `String`-valued.